This is an important Technical Update for members using Windows Live Mail (on any Operating System – Win 7, 8.1 or 10).

 That’s it!
 However, there’s one caveat with this option.
 Emails generally shouldn’t exceed about 5Mb in size so attaching more than 3 or 4 photos from a modern camera or smartphone is all you can do.
 If you want to attach more photos, you have options;

 - Use a program like Picasa to reduce them in size.
 If the people you are sending them to only want to see them on a screen or tablet, then 1024 pixels along the long edge will render a perfect image at the other end with a drastically reduced file size.
-Our Managing and Editing Photos Course will teach you how to do this in Picasa
+Our Managing Photos Course will teach you how to do this in Microsoft Photos

 - Send lots of emails with 3 or 4 pictures each.
 This is fine albeit a little annoying for the person at the other end when their intray fills up with messages from you.
 You can see the size of the attached images as you create your email so you can do the maths as you go – 1024kb=1Mb

 - Learn how to use your free OneDrive Cloud Storage (you have 5Gb available).
 Upload images of your holiday or grandkids into a folder and then share the folder with your friends and family.
 Our Managing the Data Course will introduce you to Microsoft’s OneDrive Cloud Storage and all the cool things you can do with it.

 This workaround is just as effective BUT you will have to remember to do it every time you email photographs.
 The one advantage it brings is the ability to reduce your photo size “on the fly” rather than as a separate process in Picasa (or similar).
 Here’s how it works…